DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * No entries can use both `||` and `##` at the same time.
 * Major note to advanced CSS experts: Some advanced terms have been replaced in this guide, because they'd be less than obvious to laymen who'd need this guide.

-¹ = Includes uBlock Origin ≥1.20.0, AdGuard (except iOS), AdNauseum, Adblock Plus version ≥3.13, and AdBlock.
-It does **not** include AdGuard Home, Brave Browser, Slimjet, uBlock non-Origin, Tracking Protection List, Blokada, or Pi-hole, whose syntax supports are considerably inferior to the above list.
+¹ = Includes uBlock Origin ≥1.20.0, AdGuard (except iOS), AdNauseum, and Adblock Plus versions 3.13-3.20.
+It does **not** include AdGuard Home, Brave Browser, Adblock Plus ≥4.0, Slimjet, uBlock non-Origin, Tracking Protection List, Blokada, or Pi-hole, whose syntax supports are considerably inferior to the above list.